rpavlov/rpavlov.com/source/2017-11-12-nonviolent-communication.md

 #### Handling a negative message

-You have four option when hearing something negative: "You're really self-centered and a trash-person"
+You have four option when hearing something negative: "You\'re really self-centered and a trash-person"

-1. Take it personally, and accept others' judgement.
+1. Take it personally, and accept others\' judgement.
 2. Blame others.
-"Actually, you're the one who's self centered"
+"Actually, you\'re the one who\'s self centered"
 3. ???